Let’s talk iron supplements.

 To combat IDA, the average pregnant woman needs about 27mg of iron daily.

-This number can normally be met through a combination of a prenatal vitamin and a balanced diet, but for those who need to supplement further, things can sometimes get tricky, namely because iron supplements can be a bitch on the GI tract.
+This number can normally be met through a combination of prenatal vitamins and a balanced diet, but for those who need to supplement further, things can sometimes get tricky, namely because iron supplements can be a bitch on the GI tract.

-For some, side effects show up as nausea and vomiting, while for others it can either plug you up (constipation) or clean you out (the shits).
+For some, side effects show up as nausea and vomiting, while for others it can either plug you up or clean you out.
 It is also known for its less-than-delightful taste, which, depending on who you ask, falls somewhere on the taste-o-meter between hot-sidewalk-dog-shit and bottom-of-a-dirty-sandal-at-the-local-fair.

-If you need to boost your intake, but can’t stomach traditional supplements, all is not lost, my iron-deficient maiden.
+If you need an iron supplement but can’t stomach pills, all is not lost, my iron-deficient maiden.

 Say hello to my little friend, the Lucky Iron Fish.

-Less flashy than Iron Man, and more pleasant to utilize than an iron lung, this adorable little fish is actually a cooking tool which, when boiled in water or broth and a few drops of citrus for 10 minutes, releases between 5 and 10mg of the good stuff, per use.
+Less flashy than Iron Man, and more pleasant to utilize than an iron lung, this adorable little fish is actually an iron supplement, and when boiled in water or broth with a few drops of citrus for 10 minutes, it releases between 5 and 10mg of iron, per use.